danivmr/VoronoiGro/readme.md

 Typical outputs written to `results/`:
 - centroid lists: `centroids_GFP.txt`, `centroids_RFP.txt`, `centroids_YFP.txt` (one file per channel if used)
 - plots: `GFP_in_micrometers.png`, `RFP_in_micrometers.png`, `YFP_in_micrometers.png`, `voronoi_all.png`
-- other diagnostic images (e.g., `Capture.PNG`)

-## `test.py` — clustering metric utility
+## `clustering_metric.py` — clustering metric utility

-`test.py` is a small utility included to compute clustering quality metrics for a set of data / clustering labels.
+`clustering_metric.py` is a small utility included to compute clustering quality metrics for a set of data / clustering labels.
 It uses the `permetrics` package (or scikit-learn metrics when `permetrics` is not available) to compute standard clustering comparisons and prints the results to the console.

 Typical uses:
 - Validate clustering parameters (e.g. DBSCAN `eps` / `min_samples`) on `data/Conteos.csv` or on synthetic/test data.